-Assets: Active Iden ed Prices in Markets for tical Assets Level 1) Significant Other Dbservable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Total
+Assets: Active Iden Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Total

-¢ ሰ 10.774 ¢ ¢ 10 774

-Money market funds \$ \$ 12,774 Э \$ 12,774
+Money market funds \$ \$ 12,774 \$ \$ 12,774

-Commercial paper - 7,472 - 7,472
+Commercial paper Ψ Ψ 7,472 Ψ Ψ 7,472

-U.S. government agencies and securities 2,999 - - 2,999
+U.S. government agencies and securities 2.999 2,999

 Corporate bonds 2,920 2,920

 Total assets \$ 2,999 \$ 23,166 \$ \$ 26,165

 Liabilities:

-Acquisition-related contingent consideration - - 37,098 37,098
+Acquisition-related contingent consideration 37,098 37,098

 Total liabilities \$ \$ \$ 37,098 \$ 37,098

 Acquisition-Related Contingent Consideration.
 Contingent consideration arrangements under the nContact merger agreement obligate the Company to pay certain defined amounts to former shareholders of nContact if specified milestones are met related to trial enrollment, regulatory approval and revenue targets.
 The Company measures contingent consideration liabilities using unobservable inputs by applying an income approach, such as the discounted cash flow technique or the probability-weighted scenario method.
 Various key assumptions, such as the probability of achievement of the agreed milestones, projected revenues from acquisitions and the discount rate, are used in the determination of fair value of contingent consideration arrangements and are not observable in the market, thus representing a Level 3 measurement within the fair value hierarchy.
-Subsequent revisions to key assumptions, which impact the estimated fair value of contingent consideration liabilities in the Condensed Consolidated Balance Sheets.
-There were no changes in the underlying estimates or discount rate used to calculate the fair value of contingent consideration during the three months ended March 31, 2018.
+Subsequent revisions to key assumptions, which impact the estimated fair value of contingent consideration liabilities, are reflected in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+Acquisition-related contingent consideration is recorded in other noncurrent liabilities in the Condensed Consolidated Balance Sheets.